fahaniboi/Fin-Exam/README.md

 The Wall Texture: https://www.istockphoto.com/photo/white-grunge-old-brick-wall-background-texture-for-home-design-gm625881290-110318577

 Implemented the Wall texture to the DiffuseWrap shader that was previously made during lectures and then added the shader to the walls in the scene.
 The walls are created by using planes along with the floor also being a plane.
+The diffuseWrap shader was modified a little bit to be able to add shadows on all light source.
+Did this by changing #pragma surface surf WrapLambert to surface surf Lambert.

 Added a Specular shader and changes the colour to dark-ish green to make it look more like the scene.
+Again didn't modify anything since I believe there was no need for any modifications.

 ![WallsandFloor](https://user-images.githubusercontent.com/72412425/233694450-72de2c3a-1faf-46f6-ab6d-7f43d7da2fea.png)